Hours of Catherine of Cleves: Reproductions

 In 1964, the Morgan Library produced an 83-page catalogue, The Book of Hours of Catherine of Cleves, for the Cleves Hours exhibit held at the Library.
-Both the cloth and paperback editions contained 30 black and white plates, plus 2 color plates, accompanied with commentaries by Dr. John Plummer, Curator of Mediaeval Manuscripts at the Pierpont Morgan Library.
-Frederick B. Adams, Jr, wrote the Foreword, which incorporated comments by Harry Bober, L. M. J. Delaissé, Millard Meiss, and Erwin Panofsky.
+Both the cloth and paperback editions contained 30 black and white plates, plus 2 color plates, accompanied with commentaries by John Plummer, Curator of Mediaeval Manuscripts at the Pierpont Morgan Library.
+Frederick B. Adams, Jr, wrote the foreword, which incorporated comments by Harry Bober, L. M. J. Delaissé, Millard Meiss, and Erwin Panofsky.

 In 1966, the publisher, George Braziller, produced a full color, partial facsimile.
 All 157 of the miniatures were reproduced in color with gold.
 Three text pages of prayers were reproduced in color.
-The 160 facsimile pages were accompanied with notes and commentaries by Dr. John Plummer.
+The 160 facsimile pages were accompanied with notes and commentaries by John Plummer.
 This book was issued as a 359-page leather, or leatherette, hardback volume in a slipcase.

 A cloth hardback edition was issued in 1975.
 And, in 1980, the publisher, George Braziller, produced a paperback facsimile of this book.

 In 2002, George Braziller published a third edition as a 360-page hardback.
 All 157 of the miniatures and three text pages were reproduced in color with gold.
-Dr. Plummer includes a new foreword, along with the 1966 edition Introduction and commentaries, accompanying each facsimile page.
+Plummer includes a new foreword, along with the 1966 edition Introduction and commentaries, accompanying each facsimile page.

 In conjunction with a 2010 exhibition of the manuscript, the Morgan Library prepared a complete digital facsimile of the miniatures and any facing text pages.